tonton-G/ikli/README.md

 - **Static assets locked down** — S3 bucket has Block Public Access enabled; CloudFront reaches it via Origin Access Control, so the bucket has no public endpoint of its own.
 - **No SSH surface** — all instance access is via SSM Session Manager; port 22 is never opened.
 - **App-level** — edit keys never stored in plaintext (SHA-256), link passwords salted with scrypt, destination URLs restricted to http/https, and password-protected links never expose their destination through the public API.
+- **No silent redirects** — every visit (link or QR scan) lands on an interstitial that spells out the full destination and requires the visitor to press Continue.
+There is no setting to turn it off, so an ikli link can't be used to hide a phishing target behind a short URL.

 Explicitly out of scope for this project's size: WAF, GuardDuty, AWS Config, and a customer-managed KMS key.
 Reasonable additions for a production system, disproportionate for a portfolio timebox.